 If there’s anything that fills up a cookie jar better than a batch of buttery-crunchy oatmeal cookies, I don’t know what it is.
-Look up the lists of America’s favorite cookies — and there are a few different lists — and oatmeal, or at least oatmeal-raisin, comes up right near the tippy-top.
+Look up the lists of America’s favorite cookies — and there are a few — and oatmeal, or at least oatmeal-raisin, comes up right near the tippy-top.
 You know chocolate chip comes in first, but we’re not going there today.
 We’re talking oatmeal here.Continue reading

 Each Friday, a wonderful group of women reaches across cyberspace and joins culinary hands to salute one very healthy food, one single beautiful ingredient from Power Foods : 150 Delicious Recipes with the 38 Healthiest Ingredients.
 (Scroll down for the list of blogs.)

 I won’t say it’s not a challenge to come up to that gorgeous plate each week.
 If I’m busy learning music for church or have my daughter home, or am busy with the soup book, I sometimes can’t give the opportunity the intelligent focus and attention it deserves.
 I used one great recipe for more than one blog recently….life can get ahead of me sometimes.
 Hopefully I’m forgiven!

 This week, the week of pecans, I had the time I needed to give this a good stab.
 To give it my undivided creative space.
 I’m grateful for the opportunity and the chance to move one sweet iota further in my cooking and writing.
 I hope you’ll enjoy the idea of this light vegetable gratin…which is maybe a bit more like a terrine in character, though not in the size and shape of a terrine.
 There’s no cream and no butter here unlike most gratins.
 There is a crusty, crispy topping; it’s a savory oatmeal granola without butter (yes, it has olive oil) to which I’ve added the traditional gratin component of cheese, but also finely chopped pecans.